Aleksei Aksimentiev

 Research Focus

-Aksimentiev studies the organization of DNA in cells to establish cancer’s molecular origins and drug resistance.
-His work connects atomic-scale structures of DNA and nucleosomes and their modification to drug resistance by characterizing the microscopic processes leading to genome changes.
-He uses all-atom and coarse-grained molecular dynamics simulations to describe the mechanics of DNA, DNA binding to histone proteins in a nucleosome, and the self-association of distance DNA fragments mediated by physical forces.
-View his research group’s website for more information.
+Aleksei Aksimentiev studies the organization of DNA in cells to establish the molecular origins of cancer and drug resistance.
+His work connects atomic-scale structures of DNA and nucleosomes, their modifications, and drug resistance by characterizing the microscopic processes that lead to genome changes.
+He uses all-atom and coarse-grained molecular dynamics simulations to describe the mechanics of DNA, DNA binding to histone proteins in a nucleosome, and the self-association of distant DNA fragments mediated by physical forces.
+Learn more about Aleksei Aksimentiev’s lab.